Role Types

 The Role Hierarchy

-- The Owner sits at the top with all permissions including billing
+The roles follow a clear hierarchy:- The Owner sits at the top with all permissions including billing

 - Admins have management permissions but no recruiter workspace